As we move into the future, uncertainty plagues almost everything in our ordinary lives.

 Every day, schools are working towards making themselves safer for children.

-Even though we are dealing with problems that have never happened before, the ingenuity of our spirit and the resilience of our resolve means that we will always find solutions.
+Even though we are dealing with unimaginably daunting problems, the ingenuity of our spirit and the resilience of our resolve means that we will always find solutions.